thefossfo/pgc/README.md

 # Personal Ground Control (PGC)

 ## About
 The Personal Ground Control System, or PGC, aims to enable everyday users as well as hobby rocket enthusiasts and even professionals with minimal funding to monitor rocket launches like the pros.
-It is designed to highly modular and confiurable to quickly and easily adapt to a variety of use cases.
+It is designed to be highly modular and confiurable to quickly and easily adapt to a variety of use cases.

 ## Existing features
 The beta setup for PGC consists of a screen and a camera.
 That could be a phone, tablet, etc, but the prototype uses a laptop and a USB webcam.
 It uses Apache Web Server to serve static HTML, CSS and JavaScript that is displayed in a fullscreen browser window.
 It is designed to monitor *public* rocket launches, but with a little tweaking could be modified for private/personal launches.